MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/analytics/analytics-solutions-netezza.md

 While there are similarities between Netezza and Azure Synapse Analytics in that both are SQL databases designed to use massively parallel processing (MPP) techniques to achieve high query performance on very large data volumes, there are also some basic differences in approach:

 - Legacy Netezza systems are installed on-premises, using proprietary hardware whereas Azure Synapse Analytics is cloud-based using Azure Storage and compute resources.
-- Upgrading a Netezza configuration is a major task involving additional physical hardware and a potentially lengthy database reconfiguration or dump and reload.
-Since storage and compute resources are separate in the Azure environment these can easily be scaled (upwards and downwards) independently using the elastic scalability capability.
+- Upgrading a Netezza configuration is a major task that involves additional physical hardware and a potentially lengthy database reconfiguration or dump and reload.
+Because storage and compute resources are separate in the Azure environment, these resources can easily be scaled up or down independently by using the elastic scalability capability of Azure.
 - Azure Synapse Analytics can be paused or resized as required to reduce resource utilization and therefore cost.
 Microsoft Azure is a globally available, highly secure, scalable cloud environment that includes Azure Synapse within an ecosystem of supporting tools and capabilities.

 Below looks at schema migration with a view to obtain equivalent or better performance of your migrated Netezza data warehouse and data marts on Azure Synapse.
 The topics included in this paper apply specifically to migrations from an existing Netezza environment.

-## Design considerations

-### Migration scope
+## Migration scope

 ### Prepare to migrate